adorosario/openai-realtime-with-customgpt-poc/README.md

 ```
 ngrok http 5050
 ```

 Once the tunnel has been opened, copy the `Forwarding` URL.
 It will look something like: `https://[your-ngrok-subdomain].ngrok.app`.
 You will need this when configuring your Twilio number setup.

 Note that the `ngrok` command above forwards to a development server running on port `5050`, which is the default port configured in this application.
-If you override the `PORT` defined in `index.js`, you will need to update the `ngrok` command accordingly.
+If you override the `PORT`, you will need to update the `ngrok` command accordingly.

 Keep in mind that each time you run the `ngrok http` command, a new URL will be created, and you'll need to update it everywhere it is referenced below.
+It is recommended to set a static domain in ngrok.

 ### (Optional) Create and use a virtual environment